sftpplus/sftpplus-docs/docs/standards/gpg13.rst

 this page to outline which portion of SFTPPlus functionality applies to a Protective Monitoring Control.

-As mentioned in the Guide, organisations are reminded that any particular Protective Monitoring product or service is subject to some form of *independent assurance* plus extensive acceptance testing by the business.
+As mentioned in the Guide, organizations are reminded that any particular Protective Monitoring product or service is subject to some form of *independent assurance* plus extensive acceptance testing by the business.